10-year China Visa for US and Canadian Citizens

 How long can I stay in China on a China ten-year visa?

 |10-year China Visa Categories||Maximum Stay Length per Entry|

 |Tourist (L)||60 days|

 10-year China Visa Fee for US and Canadian Citizens

 The 10 years China visa is not expensive than short-term Chinese visa despite its longer validity.

 A 10-year China visa for US citizens costs 140 US dollars.

-The 10-year Chinese visa for Canadian citizens costs 110 Canadian dollars.
+The 10-year Chinese visa fess for Canadian citizens is 110 Canadian dollars.
 However, due to the fact that Canadians have to handle it at Chinese Visa Application Service Center (CVASC), they need to pay additional service fee to the center.

 10-year China Visa Requirements & Documents

-Plus, a valid passport is required.
-For Argentineans, the passport should be valid for at least six months.
+2. A valid passport is required.
 For US citizens, the remaining validity should be at least one year.
-For Canadian citizens, the remaining validity should be as long as possible.
+For Canadian citizens, the remaining validity should be longer than the expected length of visa.